Global Minimum Standard for Maternity Leave

 While the standard explicitly addresses paid leave, Claire believes it also creates an opportunity for important conversations around what women experience in Shell prior to, during, and after their maternity leave.

-Downstream Executive Director John Abbott feels this new standard will give prospective employees an insight into Shell’s commitment to being progressive and inclusive.
+Downstream Executive Director John Abbott feels this benefit offers prospective employees an insight into Shell’s commitment to being progressive and inclusive.
 “The true hallmark of our progress is that inclusion is embedded in everything we do,” he says.